 There is no one specific group of people who will benefit from the natural properties of cannabidiol, but rather its capabilities are beneficial at every age.
-We have heard that in some households this can lead to squabbles about who’s CBD belongs to who.
+We have heard that in some households this can lead to squabbles about who’s CBD belongs to whom.
 But while everyone is using CBD, not everyone is using it for the same purpose.
 Let’s look into what young people are using CBD for.

 One of the most common reasons for millennials to be taking CBD is for anxiety and mental wellness.
 Mental health has become an incredibly important and prominent topic of public conversation in the past decade, and this is the generation who are trying to address ways of being mentally well.
 And while millennials want to manage their mental health, many are wary of approaching a doctor and being prescribed medication immediately.
-A natural alternative has long been in order, and consequently, 50% of millennials (1) in the UK indicated that they would rather pick CBD to manage their mental health.

 But young people’s hold on the CBD industry reaches beyond their age group.
 In a study, also carried out by Forbes (2), they found that parents are more likely to be CBD users than non-parents.
 This could be due to a couple of reasons - the first being that parents are having introductions and open conversations with their (more grown-up) children about what CBD is and how it could benefit them.
-The second is the market for CBD and younger and newer parents who need to destress and catch their breath, naturally.
+The second is the market for CBD and younger and newer parents who need to distress and catch their breath, naturally.

 So if you’re a household with multiple CBD products around, make sure you know who is who’s to avoid any future arguments.
 And if you’re not, maybe it’s time to have a conversation about who uses CBD and introduce its benefits to another family member, young or older!